petrosyanastghikit-commits/admission-atlas-armenia/README.md

 - Accelerated iteration on visualization design
 - Enabled a non-programmer to ship a working platform in 4 days

-> This project demonstrates what the Dateno.io prize was designed to recognize: AI tools enabling domain experts — not just developers — to create meaningful open data infrastructure.
+> This project demonstrates AI tools enabling domain experts — not just developers — to create meaningful open data infrastructure.
 The barrier between "person who understands the problem" and "person who can build the solution" has collapsed.

 ---